SVA Founded as Cartoonists and Illustrators School

 To support the growing ranks of students and alumni from South Korea and China, the College opens offices in Seoul and Shanghai, where members of the SVA community can meet to network, celebrate each other’s work and attend lectures and workshops.

-In the spring of 2015, SVA officials gather with federal, state and local government representatives to break ground on a new residence hall for the College, set to open at 407 First Avenue in the fall of 2016.
-The 150,000-square-foot, 14-story building, to be called the First Avenue Residence, will feature accommodations for more than 500 students, as well as a landscaped roof garden, indoor and outdoor exhibition spaces and conference facilities, among other amenities.
+In the spring of 2015, SVA officials gather with federal, state and local government representatives to break ground on a new residence hall, at 407 First Avenue at 24th Street, in the fall of 2016.
+The 150,000-square-foot, 14-story building features accommodations for more than 500 students, as well as a landscaped roof garden, indoor and outdoor exhibition spaces and conference facilities, among other amenities.